Metroid Prime 3: Corruption: Plot

 Fleet Admiral Castor Dane, the commander of the Galactic Federation flagship GFS Olympus, calls for a meeting with Samus Aran and three other bounty hunters—Rundas, Ghor, and Gandrayda.
 The bounty hunters receive orders to clear a virus from several organic supercomputers called "Aurora Units", located throughout the galaxy.
 The meeting ends abruptly when Space Pirates attack the Federation fleet.
-Samus and the other bounty hunters are deployed to the planet Norion, where the Space Pirates are concentrating an attack on the main Federation base.
+Samus and the other bounty hunters are deployed to the planet Norion, where a Space Pirate force led by Ridley is concentrating an attack on the main Federation base.
 While suppressing the attack, Samus learns that a Phazon meteoroid, called a Leviathan Seed, will soon collide into Norion.
-Samus and the other bounty hunters attempt to activate the base's defense systems, when they are suddenly attacked by Dark Samus.
-With the other bounty hunters knocked out, a severely wounded Samus manages to activate the system just in time to destroy the Leviathan Seed before she falls unconscious.
+Samus and the other bounty hunters attempt to activate the base's defense systems, when they are suddenly attacked by Dark Samus and knocked out by a Phazon Beam.
+With the other bounty hunters unconscious, a severely wounded Samus manages to activate the system just in time to destroy the Leviathan Seed before falling into a coma.

-A month later, Samus awakens aboard Olympus, where she learns that Dark Samus's Phazon-based attacks have corrupted her.
+A month later, Samus awakens aboard Olympus, where she learns that Dark Samus' Phazon-based attacks have corrupted her.
 The Federation equips her suit with a Phazon Enhancement Device (PED) that enables her to harness the Phazon energy within herself.
 She is informed that her fellow bounty hunters, also corrupted with Phazon and equipped with PEDs, have gone missing during their missions to investigate several planets embedded with Leviathan Seeds.
 Samus is first sent to the planet Bryyo and later Elysia to determine what happened to her missing comrades.
 She soon discovers that both planets and their inhabitants are slowly being corrupted by the Leviathan Seeds and that she must destroy the seeds to reverse this.
 Samus encounters heavy resistance from the Space Pirates, Phazon-corrupted monstrosities, and her fellow bounty hunters who have been corrupted by Dark Samus.

-Throughout her mission, which eventually takes her to the Space Pirate homeworld, Samus slowly becomes further Phazon-corrupted.
-She manages to stop the Space Pirate assault with the assistance of the Federation troops.
-After stealing a Leviathan battleship, Samus and the Federation fleet use it to create a wormhole that leads to the planet Phaaze, the origin point of Phazon.
+Throughout her mission, which eventually takes her to the Space Pirate homeworld, Samus slowly becomes further corrupted by Phazon.
+She stops the Space Pirate assault with the assistance of the Federation troops.
+After defeating a Phazon-empowered Ridley, Samus and the Federation fleet use a stolen Leviathan battleship to create a wormhole that leads to the planet Phaaze, the origin of Phazon.
 Samus travels to the planet's core, where she finally defeats Dark Samus and then the corrupted Aurora Unit 313.
-As a result, Dark Samus is obliterated, and Phaaze explodes, rendering all Phazon in the galaxy inert.
+Dark Samus is obliterated, and Phaaze explodes, possibly rendering all Phazon in the galaxy inert.
 The Federation fleet escapes Phaaze's destruction, but loses contact with Samus in the process.
-Samus eventually appears in her gunship, and reports that the mission is accomplished before flying off into space.
+Samus eventually appears in her gunship, and reports that the mission is accomplished before flying into space.

 Samus returns to Elysia, where she mourns the loss of her fellow bounty hunters.
-If the player completes the game with all of the items obtained, Samus is seen flying into hyperspace, with Sylux's spaceship following her.
+If the player completes the game with all of the items obtained, Samus flies into hyperspace with Sylux's spaceship following her.